run-llama/LlamaIndexTS/apps/docs/docs/modules/storage.md

   storageContextFromDefaults,
 } from "llamaindex";

-const connectionString = "postgres://user:password@localhost:5432/database";

 const storageContext = await storageContextFromDefaults({
-  docStore: new PostgresDocumentStore({ connectionString }, "custom_namespace"),
+  docStore: new PostgresDocumentStore(),
-  indexStore: new PostgresIndexStore({ connectionString }), });
+  indexStore: new PostgresIndexStore(),
+});

 const document = new Document({ text: "Test Text" });